Fantom-Factory/afFormBean/readme.md

 #### Defaults

-In FormBean v0.0.2 the default messages are:
+The default FormBean messages are:

-    errors.banner       = Correct the following errors before continuing:
+    errors.banner       = There were problems with the form data:

     field.required      = ${label} is required
     field.minLength     = ${label} should be at least ${constraint} characters